spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 {% include toc %}

-In this codelab you will improve a deployment process by adding safeguards to your deployments.
+In this codelab, you will improve a deployment process by adding safeguards to your deployments.

-This codelab is a continuation of the Kubernetes: code to prod codelab.
+This codelab is a continuation of the [Kubernetes: code to prod](../../kubernetes-source-to-prod) codelab.
 It assumes you have an application set up and ready to deploy.

-# Setup
+## Setup

 Please follow the steps in the Kubernetes Source to Prod guide to create a deployed Spinnaker cluster.